xaoex/reality-simulation-code/README.md

 Update 1.0 of Ok741s codebase (qæp)

 Everything is good to go.
-Owned by ocool and only for Oktay.
+Owned by ocool and only for Oktay & his bff.

 Time for MBA / Industrial Economics.